amanda-wee/sqlitemm/README.md

 ========
 ![C/C++ CI](https://github.com/amanda-wee/sqlitemm/workflows/C/C++%20CI/badge.svg)

 SQLitemm is a C++ wrapper interface for SQLite's C API.
-It is a non-compatible rewrite of the 2005 SQLitemm project that aimed to provide "resource encapsulation and management while attempting to maintain minimal deviation from the original C interface", except that the latter goal has less emphasis, with support for newer SQLite3 features in a post-C++11 world being the new additional goals.
+It provides a library of database resource objects and associated functionality to make it easy to write C++17 (and later) programs that rely on SQLite databases.

 ### Classes to wrap SQLite resource objects:
 * `Connection`: a database connection (wraps `sqlite3`)
 * `Statement`: a prepared statement (wraps `sqlite3_stmt`)
 * `Blob`: a blob object that enables incremental I/O with BLOBs (wraps `sqlite3_blob`)
+* `Backup`: a backup object that enables support for online database backups (wraps `sqlite3_backup`)

 ### Classes to wrap SQLite concepts:
 * `Result`: a result object that abstracts out the result retrieval aspects of `sqlite3_stmt`